SyntaxC4/MicrosoftAzureWebSitesCheatSheet/_posts/02-01-01-Deployment.md

 {% include html-panel-kudu-install.md %}

-Kudu is the central nervous system of a Windows Azure Web Site; it handles the Git integration to a Web Site as well as provides an API endpoint for programmatic access to app settings, deployment information, files, active processes, runtime versions, source control information, web hooks and web jobs.
+Kudu is the central nervous system of a Microsoft Azure Web Site; it handles the Git integration to a Web Site as well as provides an API endpoint for programmatic access to app settings, deployment information, files, active processes, runtime versions, source control information, web hooks and web jobs.
 Kudu, itself, is a Site Extension which is provided with ever Web Site, you can access it by using the Source Control Management entry point **https://&lt;your-website-name&gt;.scm.azurewebsites.net**

 #### Kudu Dash(board)